-About 20.5 million people in India depend upon livestock for their livelihood.
-The sector contributes 16 per cent of the income of small farm households as against an average of 14 per cent for all rural households and provides livelihoods to two-thirds of the rural community.
-It also provides employment to about 8.8 percent of the population in India.
-The percentage of area used for all types of livestock farming in India was 1.69 per cent.
-As per the estimates of National Accounts Statistics (NAS) 2020, the contribution of livestock in total agriculture and allied sector GVA (at constant prices) has increased from 28.63 per cent in 2018-19 to 29.35 per cent (2019-20).
-The contribution of the livestock sector was 4.35 per cent of total GVA in 2019-20.

-Rural women play a significant role in animal rearing and are involved in operations such as, feeding, breeding, management, and health care.
+In the national perspective, the livestock sector contributes 16 per cent of the income of small farm households as against an average of 14 per cent for all rural households and provides livelihood to two-third of the rural community.
+It also provides employment to about 8.8 per cent of the population in India and percentage of area used for all types of livestock farming was 1.69 per cent.
+Our country has vast livestock resources and contributes 4.11 per cent of GDP and 25.6 per cent of total agricultural GDP.
+(Economic Review: 2020).
+The rural women play a significant role in animal rearing and are involved in operations namely, feeding, breeding, management, and health care.
 The livestock sector has emerged as one which generates employment and income security to women through micro enterprises.
 Women constitute 71 per cent of the labour force in livestock farming.
 In dairying, 75 million women are engaged as against 15 million men, while in the case of small ruminants, the sharing of work with men is almost equal.
-The need for technology up gradation and skill enhancement through capacity building programmes are felt across the sector.
+The need for technology upgradation, skill enhancement through capacity building programmes is felt across the sector.

-India's livestock sector is one of the largest in the world.
-As per the 20th Livestock Census (2019), the total livestock population in the country is 535.78 million showing an increase of 4.6 per cent over Livestock Census 2012.
-It includes 302.79 million bovine population (cattle, buffalo, mithun and yak), an increase of 0.93 per cent over the previous census.
-The total number of cattle in the country is 192.49 million in 2019, showing an increase of 0.8 per cent over the previous census.
+As per 20th Livestock Census (2019), the total livestock population of the country is 535.78 million showing an increase of 4.6 per cent over Livestock Census 2012.
+It includes 302.79 million bovine population (which includes cattle, buffalo, mithun, and yak) which recorded an increase of 0.93 per cent over the previous census.
+The total number of cattle in the country is 192.49 million showing an increase of 0.8 per cent over the previous census.